This visa was previously repealed and closed from 2 June 2014 until 25 September 2014. Applications are now accepted for this visa.

 - agree in writing to help provide accommodation and financial assistance for your relative and any accompanying family members for their first two years in Australia.

 Eligible New Zealand citizens will also need to meet health and character requirements.

-For two years after they are granted this visa and arrive in Australia, you must continue to help your relative and their accompanying family members settle in Australia by providing (if necessary):
+For two years after your relative is granted this visa and arrive in Australia, you must continue to help them and their accompanying family members settle in Australia by providing (if necessary):